Arnold family: History

-William Arnold was one of the founding settlers of the Colony of Rhode Island and Providence Plantations, and one of the 13 original settlers of Providence.
+William Arnold was one of the founding settlers of the British Colony of Rhode Island and Providence Plantations, and one of the 13 original settlers of Providence.
 He was the son of Nicholas Arnold of Northover and Ilchester in County Somerset, England by his first wife Alice Gully.
 William was born in Ilchester on 24 Jun 1587, and all four of his children were also born there.
 In 1622 he was the warden of St. Mary's Church in Ilchester and remained in that town until immigrating to New England in 1635.
 One remarkable aspect of his emigration from England is that he had copied baptismal records from the parish registers of Northover and Ilchester and brought these with him to the New World, beginning a record that would eventually encompass six generations of his family.
 In New England William Arnold first settled in Hingham in the Massachusetts Bay Colony, but within a year joined Roger Williams in founding the settlement of Providence on the Narraganset Bay.
 By 1638 William had moved to the Pawtuxet River, five miles south of Providence, and lived there the remainder of his life, dying some time in 1675 or 1676 during the turmoil of King Philip's War.
 William's son Benedict Arnold was the first Governor of Rhode Island under the royal charter of 1663.

 Other members of the Arnold family came to Boston from England in 1687.
 The.
 Rev. William George Arnold, a minister, was charged with the task of establishing a parish of the official religion of England, the Church of England in Boston.
 Upon arrival he found he was disliked in Boston and quickly learned that no one would sell land for the construction of a church that was not Puritan.
 He established King's Chapel in Boston in 1689 on public land.
 William was soon followed from England by his brother Edward Arnold, who opened a successful general store in Boston.